 Every day our children have a small carton of milk to drink.
 Again this is donated to our school through Fonterra.

 We are able to provide three nourishing lunches a week on Monday, Wednesday and Thursday.
-Whaea Miro makes up a varied menu and that will include at least one hot meal.
-Children who may require lunch on the other two days just need to let Whaea Lyn or their teacher know in the morning when they get to school, and Whaea Miro will make sure something is prepared for them.
+Whaea Millie makes up a varied menu and that will include at least one hot meal.
+Children who may require lunch on the other two days just need to let Whaea Miro or their teacher know in the morning when they get to school, and Whaea Miro will make sure something is prepared for them.

 Commissioner / Board of Trustees